How to use horizontal lines in photography composition

 Have you ever looked down on rows of vines or wheat with the rows running horizontally in front of you?

 It’s a very compelling site and you find your eye skipping from one row to the next until the end.
-It works well in a photo, because the multiple horizontal lines of color layer the image, and layers add a three dimensional depth to a two dimensional photo.
+It works well in a photo, because the multiple horizontal lines of color layer the image.
+Layers in photos add a three dimensional depth to a two dimensional photo.

 The vine rows closest to you are thicker and as they disappear into the background they become thinner and closer together.

 If a person were in between those lines of vines, your eye would go straight to them.
-This is because when we use other objects or lines to break the pattern, it adds interest and draws the eye to the object.
+This is because when we use other objects or lines to break the pattern composition, it adds interest and draws the eye to the object.

 What about birds between three lines of telephone wires?
 The fact that they’re interrupting the lines draws your eye straight to them and makes the lines more interesting.
 Likewise ships on the distant horizon.